Pakistan Muslim League – Nawaz: Science and politics

-The Pakistan Muslim League (N) is credited for ordering and authorizing the country's first nuclear tests (see Chagai-I and Chagai-II) amid immense international pressure.
+The Pakistan Muslim League – Nawaz is credited for ordering and authorizing the country's first nuclear tests (see Chagai-I and Chagai-II) amid immense international pressure.
 It is also responsible for establishing the Pakistan Antarctic Programme as part of its science and technology strategy.
-Together with their main rival, the Pakistan People’s Party, the Pakistan Muslim League (N) is also responsible for increasing Pakistan's nuclear deterrent as well as boosting the nation's nuclear power growth, first establishing the Chashma Nuclear Power Plant expansion as part of its nuclear policy.
+Together with their main rival, the Pakistan People's Party, the PML–N is also responsible for increasing Pakistan's nuclear deterrent as well as boosting the nation's nuclear power growth, first establishing the Chashma Nuclear Power Plant expansion as part of its nuclear policy.

 Foreign policy issues

 The party has been long advocated for broader and stronger relations with the United States, China, the United Kingdom, European Union, Singapore, Malaysia, and the Organisation of Islamic Cooperation, as well as India.
 In 1999, the party's government successfully signed the Lahore Declaration with India.

-The Pakistan Muslim League (N) remains sceptical about the country's role in the war on terror, although it is firmly opposed to religious extremism and terrorism in all its manifestations.
-While it remains a strong supporter of the United States' financial and fiscal policies, it remains undecided about the military operations on its western frontier to curb militancy, with many PML-N intellectuals regarding the War on Terror as a campaign against Islam.
+The PML–N remained sceptical about the country's role in the war on terror, although it is firmly opposed to religious extremism and terrorism in all its manifestations.
+While it remains a strong supporter of the United States' financial and fiscal policies, it remains undecided about the military operations on its western frontier to curb militancy, with many PML–N intellectuals regarding the War on Terror as a campaign against Islam.
 During its previous tenure from 1997 to 1999, the PML-N government took a series of measures to control terrorist groups by establishing the Anti Terrorism Courts.
 The PML-N's leadership remains an avid supporter of Indian-held Kashmir, and numerous times it had made it clear that the party will "never compromise this long standing position on Kashmir dispute".
+Members of the party have been accused of using Islamist and right-wing populist rhetoric in the past.

+Liberalism

+The PML–N has tilted towards social liberalism in the recent years.